 Origins of ABC

 Self-proclaimed cannabis research breeder and Oz-Stoner Moderator MongyMan claims the ABC variety was first discovered by a couple he knew.
-After finding ‘mutated hemp’ ‘not far from Sydney’, they had been begun to breed it over the course of several years.
+After finding ‘mutated hemp’ ‘not far from Sydney’, they began breeding it over the course of several years.

-Its leaves, resembling garden herbs, form a bush shape.
-As such, they are inconspicuous amongst normal weeds.
+ABC’s leaves resemble garden herbs, forming a plant with a bush-like appearance.
+This makes ABC more or less inconspicuous amongst normal weeds.
 MongyMan explains that he distributed many seeds, only stopping when people attempted to sell his variation of the plant, known as ‘Mongy Madness’, on the streets.

 At least as far back as 1970, ‘mongy weed’ has been posed by members of the Australian grassroots cannabis culture as a possible alternative to growing the more conspicuous cannabis varieties we are familiar with today.
 So, where did this variety originate?